 I get this a lot actually.
-Product Owner is a role within Scrum and technically speaking it is separate from a job title.
+Product Owner is a role within Scrum.
+Technically speaking, it is separate from a job title.
 Anyone could realistically be a Product Owner.
 In some companies, you have marketing directors or business analysts who have the role of Product Owner.

 The Product Owner’s main job is to maintain the almighty product backlog: the list of features, wants, dreams, and desires you have for your product.
 They also collect feedback and write user stories and acceptance criteria.

 My sole responsibility, the thing I live and breathe every day is the product and overseeing its direction, collecting feedback and prioritizing and working with the teams to make sure Issuetrak is the best product it can be.

 How Do User Stories And Acceptance Criteria Fit Into Your Role?

 User stories are units of work that the Dev team actually works on.
 So, a piece of feedback will come in from a customer, and the Product team will discuss it and decide, “Yeah this is a great idea!” and it perfectly aligns with our vision and is something we'd like to work on.”

 Acceptance criteria are filled out so the developers know exactly what needs to be done: users should be able to do this and the interface should look and feel this way.
 I'm doing that a lot throughout the day.

 I’ve been doing a lot more phone calls with customers, getting to know them, their businesses, and how they use Issuetrak.
 I then use that information to better inform where we see the product vision going and better align how we can have our product meet their needs.
 It’s our top priority.

 How Do You Incorporate That Feedback Into Future Product Development?